 -

-This step varies depending on your cluster configuration, but it may involve setting up (or using an already set up) image registry, loading and re-tagging the docker image, and then pushing it to the registry with the new tag.
+This step varies depending on your cluster configuration, but it may involve setting up an image registry (or using one that is already set up), loading and re-tagging the docker image, and pushing it to the registry with the new tag.

 docker image load --input bamoe-9.1.1-maven-repository-image.tar.gz